 Commercial banks are producing financial products and delivering services to customers with the goal to add their brand value and brand image and maximize profit as well as shareholders' wealth through the attraction of more deposits and disbursement of more quality lending.
 Productivity analysis is one of the important measures for the performance evaluation of a commercial bank.
-The bank's productivity can be maximized through proper utilization of
+The bank's productivity can be maximized through proper utilization of the available input resources, namely, employees, branches, capital, and assets to earn more profit by generating more revenue, effectively controlling cost, and optimizing operational efficiency.

-&lt;sup>1Department of Finance and Banking, Islamic University, Bangladesh
+1Department of Finance and Banking, Islamic University, Bangladesh